fjod/Reinforced-wiki/Code/Services.md

 ## `From<>` method

-Being invoked with `TChannel` as type parameter, obtains `Read<TChannel>` object that reveals reading end of the channel.
+This method is invoked with `TChannel` as type parameter.
+It obtains `Read<TChannel>` object that reveals reading end of the channel.
 Extension methods for reading from channel will be automatically provided by corresponding [[features]].

 ## `To<>` method

-Being invoked with `TChannel` as type parameter, obtains `Write<TChannel>` object that reveals writing (commands) end of the channel.
+This method is invoked with `TChannel` as type parameter.
+It obtains `Write<TChannel>` object that reveals writing (commands) end of the channel.
 Extension methods for reading from channel will be automatically provided by corresponding [[features]].

 Methods `From<>` and `To<>` are lightweight, so can be safely called as much as needed.

 # Lifecycle methods

-- `Init` and `Dispose` methods are being called when service is goind to be created and destroyed correspondingly.
+- `Init` and `Dispose` methods are being called when service is going to be created and destroyed correspondingly.
 - `OnSave`/`OnSaveAsync` methods are being called when [[saving]]/async saving is initiated
-- `OnFinally`/`OnFinallyAsync`  methods are being called after clearing the entire commands queue and all `Save` iterations passed
+- `OnFinally`/`OnFinallyAsync`  methods are called after clearing the entire commands queue and all `Save` iterations passed

-`OnSave*` and `OnFinally*` can be called several times because of nature of post-save actions.
+`OnSave*` and `OnFinally*` can be called several times because of the nature of post-save actions.

 # Post-save actions

 `Save` and `Finally` are properties that allows you to perform actions AFTER [[saving]] actually happened.
-You may turn your business logic method into async one and than use `await Save` and `await Finally` to enqueue actions that might to take place after [[saving]] happened or all the commands queue dispatched (`Finally`).
+You may turn your business logic method into async one and than use `await Save` and `await Finally` to enqueue actions that might take place after [[saving]] happened or all commands from queue were dispatched (`Finally`).
 Please keep in mind that if you enqueue more and more commands after save/finally - you are triggering them to happen and happen again.
 Be careful, it may be tricky.